MarkPearce/Reignmaker-lite/simulations/Kingdom_Simulation_Runner.md

 - Resources not used/traded are lost at end of turn

 ### Phase 5: Kingdom Actions
-- Each PC takes one action
+- Each PC takes one action (4 total)
-- Companions take one collective action
 - Apply all modifiers including unrest penalty
 - Roll d20 for each action
 - Critical successes grant +1 Fame